 KATE SCHIFFMAN, MA

-Kate Schiffman serves on the Board of Directors of Fairways for Freedom.
-She is Lead Clinician of the partial hospitalization program for the general adult population at Arbour-HRI Hospital in Brookline, MA.
-Working with patients from all walks of life, she conducts individual and group therapy sessions and coordinates and manages her staff of clinicians.
+Kate Schiffman is a Director of Fairways for Freedom.
+She is a licensed mental-health counselor in Boston, MA.
+Working with patients from all walks of life, she conducts individual therapy sessions on a daily basis.

-A graduate of Stonehill College and Boston College, where she earned her Masters Degree in Counseling Psychology, Schiffman also trained at McLean Hospital in Belmont, MA.
+A graduate of Stonehill College and Boston College, where she earned her Masters Degree in Counseling Psychology, Kate also trained at McLean Hospital in Belmont, MA.
 In addition, she earned a Certificate in Expressive Therapies from Lesley University in Cambridge, MA.
-She taught golf at the Club at New Seabury on Cape Cod in its summer junior program for six years.
+She taught golf for six years at the Club at New Seabury on Cape Cod in its summer junior program.